Tips for Flying with Baby! Air Travel with Babies

 In case of emergency, your child will be in more danger on your lap than in a proper seat.
-There are harnesses that secure baby to your seat belt, but I’ve never tried them.
-Anyway, do you really want to hold a baby on your lap for hours?
+There are harnesses that secure baby to your seat belt.
+I’ve never tried them, but they look like a good way to keep baby strapped and on your lap.
+But, do you really want to hold a baby on your lap for hours?
 If you are just doing a short hop, or have a calm baby, holding your infant on your lap is not a problem.
 10 hours to Germany, and you will be climbing the walls… and begging to sit on the wing.

 Your child’s car seat can be brought on board and strapped into the plane’s seat.
 Kids feel more comfortable in their familiar seat, and you won’t have to worry about the seat getting lost or damaged in the baggage maze.

 In a perfect world, Airplane seat belts would have shoulder straps for children… in a really perfect world, you child will sit as still as these kids…